 Messaging offers a flexible architecture that fits many customer environments and is ideal for enterprises with telephony environments that are in transition.
-When you buy Messaging software licenses, you can run the software either on Avaya-provided hardware or in your VMware environment.
+When you buy Messaging software licenses, you can run the software either on Appliance Virtualized Platform or in your VMware Virtualized Environment.

-When you deploy Messaging with Avaya -provided hardware, you can select one easy-to-deploy server in which the application and storage roles reside on a single physical server.
+When you deploy Messaging using Appliance Virtualized Platform, you can select one easy-to-deploy server in which the application and storage roles reside on a single physical server.
 You can also select a fully scalable multiserver configuration with dedicated application and storage servers.
 The dedicated storage server can be an Avaya message store or a Microsoft Exchange message store.
 The same Messaging system can also use both types of storage servers.
+Appliance Virtualization Platform provides greater flexibility in scaling customer solutions to individual requirements.

-When you deploy Messaging in a VMware virtualized environment, you do not have to buy hardware from Avaya or pay ongoing operation and maintenance expenses.
+When you deploy Messaging in a VMware Virtualized Environment, you do not have to buy hardware from Avaya or pay ongoing operation and maintenance expenses.
 Therefore, this deployment might reduce your total cost of ownership.